-The point of departure for acute exposures to the chemical for public health risk characterisation is maternal toxicity in developmental toxicity studies, for which a NOAEL of 5 mg/kg bw/day was determined (Government of Canada 2021).
-MOEs were calculated for each of the acute exposures for which exposure to the chemical was estimated (see Human exposure) and are presented in Table 9.
+The point of departure for acute exposures to the chemical for public health risk characterisation is maternal toxicity in developmental toxicity studies, for which an NOAEL of 5 mg/kg bw/day was determined (Government of Canada 2021).
+MOEs were calculated for each of the acute exposures for which exposure to the chemical was estimated (see Human exposure) and are presented in Table 10.
 In all scenarios, the MOEs were greater than 100.

-Table 9 - Margins of exposure for systemic dermal, inhalation and total exposures to benzophenone from personal care and domestic products
+Table 10 - Margins of exposure for acute exposures to benzophenone from domestic products

 Product type (concentration) Margin of exposure (dermal) Margin of exposure (inhalation) Margin of exposure (total)

-Interior wall paint (0.3%) 227 7,813 221
+Interior wall paint (0.3%) 227 7813 221

 Exterior wood stain (0.3%) 227 - 227